Choose another writer in this calendar:

 "One single grateful thought raised to heaven is the most perfect prayer." (in Minna von Barnhelm)

-To the disappointment for his family, he devoted himself to writing comedies.
-Among his friends was his cousin Christolob Mylius, a freethinker.
-His first play, Der junge Gelehrte (1747) was performed by the acting company of Caroline and Johann Neuber.
+To the disappointment for his family, Lessing devoted himself to writing comedies.
+All his close friends had literary interests, among them his cousin Christolob Mylius, a freethinker, who went around as Karl Lessing said "in down-at-heel shoes, with holes in his stockings and tattered clothes, to the annoyance of the galant world of Leipzig."
+Lessing's first play, Der junge Gelehrte (1747, The Young Scholar) was performed by the acting company of Caroline and Johann Neuber.
 It was written in the style of Holberg and mocked arrogant students.
 For the most part, Lessing's comedies were conventional, but in Die Juden (1749) and Der Freigeist (1749) he also touched serious issues.

 Lessing's early career as a playwright was stopped when the acting company left him alone to cover its debts.
 In 1748 Lessing fled to Wittenberg, where he studied at the university and then moved to Berlin.
 At that time it had a hundred thousand inhabitants and its atmosphere in religious matters was freer than in the provinces, although Fredrick II did his best to suppress political discussion.
 In a letter Lessing wrote: "But let someone come on the scene who wants to raise his voice on behalf of the rights of subjects and against exploitation and despotism... and you will soon discover which is the most servile land in Europe to this very day."